 The message-cap question only bites above ~1,000 monthly visitors with normal engagement rates.
 Below that, every product in the table is sufficient.

-Cheapest monthly commitment with a real permanent free tier: saavos. $19/month paid, genuine free tier with no time expiry, Claude Sonnet on paid plans.
+Cheapest monthly commitment with a real no-card preview: saavos. $9/month paid, genuine no-card preview with no time expiry, Claude Sonnet on paid plans.

 Widest training source support: Chatbase.
 Notion, YouTube, Google Docs — nobody else in this tier has those live.